 Then a plate-type bottom was placed on it, and it was turned over quickly and sat down on the counter.
 That way the salted water was on the bottom of the butter sealing out the air.
 Each time they needed the butter they poured the water off and used the butter.

 Most of them did salt their butter back then when churning it.
 They tried not to make too much butter at a time, only what they could use up in maybe three days.
 If they made big batches they were going to do baking that would use it up.
 I think you can still purchase butter bells.

 Shelley: The National Center for Home Food Preservation is the go-to resource for safe, approved methods and recipes.
 If I ever have a question this is where I go.
 I am also a Master Food Preserver through Washington State University and I also rely on our Extension Services to provide information.
 Please don’t trust the online resources you see as safe.
 Research first!

 Another Linda telling me what her mom did years ago: Hello, great post.
 My mom was born in 1910.
 She told me stories of how things were done in Ky for generations.
 They had cold dairies (called various things) but what it came down to was watch where the river level was at the highest point in the year and go a few feet above this.

-You dig out the river bank, shore it up, just like they do in the mines, caves, etc. Milk, eggs, butter was stored. mom said it was very cold even in the summer.
-Winter temps allowed longer storage thus greater amounts stored.
+You dig out the riverbank, shore it up, just like they do in the mines, caves, etc. Milk, eggs, butter was stored. mom said it was very cold even in the summer.
+Winter temps allowed longer storage thus greater amounts were stored.
 For pitted fruits, a fruit cellar dug into a mountain or wood building covered to be a small hill, etc.

-JoEllen: Actually you might have included anything “dairy” as something unsafe to can as well.
+JoEllen: Actually you might have included anything “dairy” as something unsafe to water bath or pressure can as well.
 There’s a crowd out there who advocate water bath canning of extra milk.
-Hopefully, they will survive their ICU stay…
+Hopefully, they will survive their ICU stay.

 Utah State Extension Service: Utah State Extension Service.